 If you have a car and fancy something a little different, drive just thirty minutes and you can find yourself in the quaint town of Niagara-on-the-Lake.
 Nicknamed “the loveliest town in Canada”, Niagara-on-the-Lake is a historical haven filled with sweet boutiques, stunning views of the lake, lots of parks, fruit orchards and, of course, wine.
 In fact, Niagara is known and celebrated for its wineries, and while there are 88 in the entire region, Niagara-on-the-Lake is home to 28 of them.

-After all of the excitement of Niagara you will need to refuel, but fear not, because Niagara is filled with every kind of food option you can imagine, ready to satisfy even the most picky eater.
-Clifton Hill is filled with all of your usual tourist trap chains: Kelseys, The Rainforest Cafe, The Hardrock Cafe and Ruby Tuesday to name but a few.
+After all of the excitement of Niagara you will need to refuel but fear not, because Niagara is filled with every kind of food option you can imagine, ready to satisfy even the pickiest eater.
+Clifton Hill is filled with all of your usual tourist trap chains: Kelsey's, The Rainforest Cafe, The Hardrock Cafe and Ruby Tuesday to name but a few.

 Finally, if you fancy wetting your whistle, head to the Niagara Brewing Company.
 Catch them either between 3.00pm and 4.00pm, or 7.00pm and 8.00pm, for their “Hoppy Hour” drink specials.
 They also host their own “Thirst Thursdays” event once a week where you can indulge in a range of food and drink specials, complete with live entertainment and, of course, delicious craft beer.
 If something really takes your fancy, you can even buy a box to take home.

-With so much excitement to pack in to your trip, Niagara Falls is definitely a kitschy adventure, but you want to make sure you stay safe on your trip too.
-Consider searching for a travel insurance policy that will cover you and the rest of the family, ensuring you have a trip to remember for the right reasons.
+With so much excitement to pack into your trip, Niagara Falls is definitely a kitschy adventure.
+But you want to make sure you stay safe on your trip too.
+Consider searching for a travel insurance policy that will cover you and the rest of the family, thereby ensuring you have a trip to remember for the right reasons.